blubeam/blubeam.github.io/all_collections/_posts/2023-11-25-arcgis-adventures.md

 ![HTMLPopup example with link to source](/assets/images/arcgis-adventures/6-link-to-source.PNG)

 To enhance the data displayed the xsl code was further modified to retrieve beautiful images of birds kindly provided by the [RSPB](https://rspb.org.uk).
 Originally I had planned to attach the image files to the document, but thought that having an agile approach was more fitting to the modern web.
-The xls file has been included in this repo on GitHub.
+The xls file has been included [here.](/assets/files/html-pop-up.xslt)

 ![HTMLPopup with embedded image](/assets/images/arcgis-adventures/7-embedded-image.PNG)